 In a nutshell

 It is also a practice that continually evolves because of ever-changing laws.
 The passing of the Patient Protection and Affordable Care Act in March 2010 (aka Obamacare), for example, remains a landmark moment.
 One thing is for certain: the nationwide demand for healthcare advice and representation has never been greater.

 What lawyers do

 - Healthcare lawyers are sometimes brought in as troubleshooters at the same stage of a deal that tax and antitrust attorneys are brought in (see Corporate Law).
 This is often the case for smaller BigLaw health practices and local healthcare boutiques.

 - At other times healthcare lawyers will run a deal from soup to nuts.
 This happens when there are numerous health industry clients or statutes involved, so lawyers who understand the regulatory context of a deal need to be involved from the outset.
 This happens more often in larger BigLaw healthcare practices and boutiques, but is increasingly common given the complexity of new healthcare reforms.

 - Healthcare transactional work involves putting a deal together and doing the due diligence as normal.
 According to Jeffrey Schneider of Hogan Lovells, however, “these are usually very complicated deals because of the regulatory constraints that exist, so you have to structure them in ways that you might not in other industries.”

 - Healthcare and life sciences practices see a lot of qui tam litigation – cases in which someone who assists with a government prosecution can receive all or part of the penalty imposed.

 - Outside the times when healthcare lawyers are called in for litigation and transactions, they are constantly providing regulatory advice.
 Schneider says: “It's about making sure clients comply with the vast array of regulations out there that limit a company's conduct, as well as helping clients think through problems and do things in the correct manner.”

 - The advice covers more than just the regulatory side.
-“There are nonregulatory issues to deal with as well, such as contractual issues with physicians and medical staff relationships,” Dennis Barry of King & Spalding states.
+“There are nonregulatory issues to deal with as well, such as contractual issues with physicians and medical staff relationships,” states Dennis Barry, lecturer at the University of Virginia and former partner at King & Spalding.